SixArm/iso-high-level-structure/article-3-terms-and-definitions/index.md

 This summary is by OpenAI ChatGPT.

+Provides a standardized set of key terms and definitions that are used consistently across all ISO management system standards.
+This article ensures a common understanding of essential concepts—such as "risk," "management system," or "interested party"—to promote clarity and alignment across different standards.
+It may also reference additional definitions specific to the particular management system being addressed.
+By standardizing terminology, Article 3 helps organizations implement multiple ISO standards more efficiently and reduces confusion in interpretation and application.

 ## Purpose

 Its purpose is to establish a common understanding of key terms used throughout